mbentley124/cse280/final_report.md

 ## Technology Used:
 - Python script for web scraping from Lehigh & LANTA bus websites
-- MapBox, Leaflet, Javascript for displaying map
+- Leaflet for map display.
+- Self hosted MapTiles tileserver.
 - PureCSS for User Interface styling
 - SQL database
-- Javaspark backend
+- Spark (Java) backend.
-- scraped data is put in JSON files (which are then put in database)
+- Scraped data is put in JSON files (which are then put in database)

 ## Team member contributions